DallasDBI/DBI_Git_Tutorial/README.md

 Tracking files within git requires two separate steps: *staging* and *committing*.
-The *staging* step allows us to select which specific files or changes we want to include in a given snapshot, which can be helpful when we are working on multiple files at once but only wish to track changes in a subset of them.
+The *staging* step allows us to select which specific files r changes we want to include in a given snapshot, which can be helpful when we are working on multiple files at once but only wish to track changes in a subset of them.
 Once we have staged all the files we wish to include in our snapshot, we can *commit* them to Git’s history,